Motion to Take Note

 This report lays out clearly the challenges that face the Government in ensuring that this very significant part of our economy continues to flourish.
 Mutual recognition of qualifications, rights of establishment, the free flow of data and intellectual property protection are just a few of the crucial issues where detailed agreement will be essential to maintain the UK interest, and in these sectors the free movement of workers and service providers is critical.
 All would be fine if we remained in the single market.
 However, in the interim, I would like to outline some of the challenges that the Government face by using one of the key service sectors, and I make no apologies for choosing the music sector.
 It has lobbied all noble Lords on the committee, but it has also been very vigorous since the referendum in putting its case forward.

-The revenues of the recorded music industry were, for example, higher than the combined revenues of the top 50 fasting-growing UK tech companies in 2014.
+The revenues of the recorded music industry were, for example, higher than the combined revenues of the top 50 fastest-growing UK tech companies in 2014.
 The UK music industry generates £2.5 billion in exports annually.
 Music tours around Europe are a very important part of that long-term income.
 The music industry needs the freedom to trade and to break into and develop new markets.
 I know that noble Lords are familiar with the size of touring music events—it is rather like watching the credits at the end of a film as the names roll on and on.
 These are people who you may not be familiar with and whose names are unrecognised: riggers, electricians, sound engineers, digital engineers, painters, make-up, wardrobe, stage managers, visual effect teams, merchandisers and many more.
 The skilled engineers in the teams have accreditation which is recognised throughout the EU, so any change to that regime would affect the ability of UK tour operations companies to work with the speed and agility that permits night-to-night concerts in different major locations across Europe.
 Any restriction on movement across Europe could also result in temporary customs documents being needed.
 That would mean detailing every piece of equipment and merchandise, which would lead to delays at borders and increases in costs and time.
 Non-EU nationals performing or working on a tour would have to provide themselves with temporary work permits, as they do in France now if they come from a third country.

 Copyright and intellectual property issues enable creators such as composers, songwriters and lyricists to derive a financial return for their work.
 Ten per cent of those who work in the UK music industry hold another EU country’s passport.
 The need to source a skilled workforce is critical to the success of the industry, so frictionless movement of talent is essential.